Managing Microsoft 365 endpoints

 See an IP associated with Microsoft 365 that you want more information on?

-- The IP address may not be part of Microsoft 365 or a dependency.
+- The IP address might not be part of Microsoft 365 or a dependency.
 Microsoft 365 network endpoint publishing doesn't include all of Microsoft network endpoints.

 - Check the certificate.
 With a browser, connect to the IP address using HTTPS://<IP_ADDRESS> and check the domains listed on the certificate to understand what domains are associated with the IP address.
 If it's a Microsoft-owned IP address and not on the list of Microsoft 365 IP addresses, it's likely the IP address is associated with a Microsoft CDN such as MSOCDN.NET or another Microsoft domain without published IP information.
 If you do find the domain on the certificate is one where we claim to list the IP address, please let us know.